Records Featuring Jo – a handy playlist

 Including ‘Land of Gold‘ originally released as a 12″ single, on Dreamworld in 1987

-Bluetrain played the Glastonbury Festival in 1987, did a gig in France, toured Scotland, supported The Pastels and The Bodines, played pubs and small venues in London and the surrounding areas loads.
-And relocated to California for 6 months in 1988.
+Bluetrain played the Glastonbury Festival in 1987, played in France, toured Scotland, supported The Mighty Lemon Drops, The Pastels, The Vaselines, and The Bodines, then relocated to California for 6 months in 1988.

-In November 2018 I followed up an electronica instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.
+I released an electronica instrumental album called ‘Eurocentric’ in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.

 ’….wistful, mellow, unhurried and gorgeous.’
 4 stars D.J.
 Magazine